zeromq/zyre/README.md

 * *Connectivity* - how do we actually connect one node to another?
 Do we use local networking, wide-area networking, or do we use a central message broker to do the forwarding?

-* *Security* - how do we protect the confidentiality of information, and make sure people are who they claim to be?
-Do we use a centralised trust network, or do we use use some kind of distributed key management?

 * *Point-to-point messaging* - how do we send a message from one node to another?
 Do we send this to the node's network address, or do we use some indirect addressing via a centralized message broker?

 * *Group messaging* - how do we send a message from one node to a group of others?
 Do we work via centralized message broker, or do we use a publish-subscribe model like 0MQ?